pslisko/performa365docs/docs/howto/manage_email_notifications.rst

 *N1.12 Notification of schedule assignment to the lecturer*
 *************************************************************

-This message is sent to lecturers when they are assigned a schedule in a course.
+This message is sent to schedule instructors when they are assigned a schedule in a course.
-Variables that can be used in the body of this e-mail message are:
+Variables that can be used in the body of this e-mail notification are:

-	* {{FirstName}} - lecturer's first name
+	* {{FirstName}} - schedule instructor's first name
 	* {{EducationName}} - name of the course
 	* {{StartDate}} - schedule start date
 	* {{StartTime}} - schedule start time